A Film Lover’s Guide to the Best Outdoor Cinemas in Europe

 Barcelonians welcome the summer with picnics, concerts, and some of the best movies of all time at Sala Montjuic, an open-air film festival held each year within the ancient walls of Montjuic Castle.
 Movies are shown on a large screen in the fortress’ gardens and are often accompanied by live music concerts.

-If packing your own picnic seems too complicated, you can always grab an organic burger or a homemade cake from the onsite snack bar.
+If packing your picnic seems too complicated, you can always grab an organic burger or a homemade cake from the snack bar on site.

 Cinéma en Plein Air de la Villette, Paris